andersfuf/UIS_Prototype/README.md

 EUS3 (complex, SPLIT): Complex story.
 SPLIT, only employees should have acces to this story).
 EUS3: As a bank employee, I can add or delete customers and their accounts in the system, so that I can keep track of the my customers and the bank products they are using.

-EUS3-1 (lasse) register page as is implements adding a customer
+EUS3-1 (name) register page as is implements adding a customer

-EUS3-2 (lasse) add and remove money accounts for customers
+EUS3-2 (name) add and remove money accounts for customers

-EUS3-3 (lasse) un-register page implements deleting a customer along with the accounts
+EUS3-3 (name) un-register page implements deleting a customer along with the accounts

-EUS3-4 (lasse) authentication against employee of EUS3.
+EUS3-4 (name) authentication against employee of EUS3.

 EUS3-5 (anders, 100%, left) ER to relational part.